ChengshuLi/mimicgen/README.md

 a. specify filter key if using specific demos from human collected demo
 b. use the following script to obtain the MP and subtask end steps
 c. specify the ref objects
+d. specify the attached objects

+2. If this is a new task, update the following files with this new task (similar to other tasks present in these files)
+a. mimicgen/mimicgen/env_interfaces/omnigibson.py
+b. mimicgen/mimicgen/configs/omnigibson.py

-2. Run playback to visualize the collected data: (Use this to annotate the subtasks and MP end steps)
+3. Run playback to visualize the collected data: (Use this to annotate the subtasks and MP end steps)

 Run: python mimicgen/scripts/prepare_src_dataset.py --dataset /home/arpit/test_projects/OmniGibson/teleop_collected_data/tidy_table_0.hdf5 --env_interface MG_R1TidyTable --env_interface_type omnigibson_bimanual

 Add --filter_key use in case want to use selected demos for data gen

-3. Add datagen key to this hdf5 file:
+4. Add datagen key to this hdf5 file:

-Run: python mimicgen/scripts/prepare_src_dataset.py --dataset /home/arpit/test_projects/OmniGibson/teleop_collected_data/tidy_table_0.hdf5 --env_interface MG_R1TidyTable --env_interface_type omnigibson_bimanual --save --output /home/arpit/test_projects/mimicgen/datasets/source_og/r1_tidy_table.hdf5 --filter_key use
+Run: python mimicgen/scripts/prepare_src_dataset.py --dataset /home/arpit/test_projects/OmniGibson/teleop_collected_data/r1_tidy_table.hdf5 --env_interface MG_R1TidyTable --env_interface_type omnigibson_bimanual --save --output /home/arpit/test_projects/mimicgen/datasets/source_og/r1_tidy_table.hdf5 --filter_key use

 Add --filter_key use in case want to use selected demos for data gen

-4. If this is a new task, update the following files with this new task (similar to other tasks present in these files)
-a. mimicgen/mimicgen/env_interfaces/omnigibson.py
-b. mimicgen/mimicgen/configs/omnigibson.py

 5. generating the configs for datagen: